fenago/nlp-pytorch/lab_guides/Lab_1.md

 Sequential representation
 -------------------------

-We will see later in this book that more complex neural network models, including RNNs and LSTMs, do not just take a single vector as input, but can take a whole sequence of vectors in the form of a matrix.
+We will see later in this course that more complex neural network models, including RNNs and LSTMs, do not just take a single vector as input, but can take a whole sequence of vectors in the form of a matrix.
 Because of this, in order to better capture the order